You probably know about the Android Auto app and you might be looking for an Android Auto compatible phone list.

 Do other Android phones work with Android Auto?

-If your phone has Android 5.0 or more newer, yes.
+If your phone has Android 5.0 or more newer, yes, it works with Android Auto.

 You should note that not all vehicle models support this app.
 So, find a list of vehicles compatible with the app and check whether yours fall under that list.